Ontario Careless Driving Defence

 Careless Driving Causing Bodily Harm or Death Is a Different Level of Case

 When injury or death is alleged, the file is no longer just about whether the driving was careless.
-Causation, injury evidence, collision reconstruction, sentencing exposure, civil lawsuit pressure, and licence suspension risk may all become central.
+Causation, injury evidence, collision reconstruction, sentencing stakes, civil lawsuit pressure, and licence suspension risk can all become central.

 Higher penalty ceiling

-The fine range, jail exposure, and licence suspension exposure are much higher when the allegation involves bodily harm or death.
+The fine range, jail possibility, and licence suspension range are much higher when the allegation involves bodily harm or death.

 Causation matters